Reading Time: 10 minutes

 Even if you have a basic understanding of the various types of bonuses you can offer and the reasons for offering them, you may still be wondering how to give international employees bonuses.
 All aspects of compensating your international employees can be more complicated than compensating your domestic employees since you have to navigate different laws, customs, and payroll practices.
 To put a bonus policy in place for your international employees, make sure you do the following.

-The first and most important step is to understand the laws that govern compensation and bonuses in the country.
-You can pore over resources on your own, but typically, you’ll want to partner with a lawyer on the country who can help you understand the laws so you can create compensation and benefits packages for your new employees that comply with the law.
+The first and most important step is to understand the laws that govern compensation and bonuses in country your hiring in.
+You can pore over resources on your own, but typically, you’ll want to partner with a lawyer in the country who can help you understand the laws so you can create compliant compensation and benefits packages for your new employees.

 It is fine to award some bonuses, such as spot bonuses, as an unexpected gift.
 However, in the case of guaranteed bonuses or other bonuses that are guaranteed to employees who meet certain standards, you should inform your new hires about these perks.
 You can even allude to them in your job ads.
 When it comes to commission bonuses, be sure to include information about these in your employment contracts.
 Make the standards as clear as possible so there is no confusion and employees have specific goals to strive toward.

-The easiest way to determine how international employees get bonuses is to entrust a professional employment organization (PEO) with handling your employees’ compensation and benefits.
-A PEO is a third-party that serves as your international employees’ employer of record.
+The easiest way to determine how international employees get bonuses is to entrust a global employment platform to assist you with your employees’ compensation and benefits.
 This saves you from having to research employment laws and compensation best practices in a new country or hire lawyers to help you.

 More importantly, it saves you from having to establish a legal entity in the country where you want to hire.
 This means you can hire a new team of employees in Singapore, Germany, Canada, or wherever you want to expand without spending the time and finances on creating a subsidiary there.

-If you’re looking to expand your business globally, Globalization Partners is the PEO you can trust to help you succeed.
-With a presence in 187 countries, we’re ready with the resources, connections, and expertise needed to serve as your international employees’ employer of record.
-We offer compensation and benefits packages that factor in local laws, customs, expectations, and whatever may help you attract exceptional talent to your team.
+If you’re looking to expand your company globally, you can leverage Globalization Partners’ global employment platform to help you succeed.
+With a presence in 187 countries, we’re ready with the resources, connections, and expertise needed to serve as your international employees’ Employer of Record.
+With our AI-driven technology, in just a few clicks you can create compensation and benefits packages that factor in local laws, customs, and expectations to attract exceptional talent to your team.
 To get started, request a proposal.